 - a phone number where you can be reached.

-Please be advised that we will schedule an appointment for you AFTER receiving your COMPLETE application.
 If you cannot attend an appointment at the scheduled time, please let us know as soon as possible.
 If you are only able to come to the Embassy during a certain time frame, please provide us with your specific days of availability.
 Note that CRBA appointments currently take place on Mondays only.

-Citizenship appointments are in high demand and appointments can be rescheduled for emergencies only on a case by case basis.
+Citizenship appointments are in high demand and appointments can be rescheduled for emergencies only on a case-by-case basis.
 If your situation is not considered an emergency, you will need to proceed with the appointment given to you.